 This is one area where manufacturers don’t mind holding back, perhaps because not many consumers mind connector types on their phones and it makes more sense for OEMs to add features that will have a bigger impact.

 Well, its about time that changes and USB Type-C ports gain some traction.
 The regular micro USB port is still acceptable but it does feel dated on modern smartphones.
 In case Type-C port is something that excites you, here is a list of phones that include the new connector.

 What are the advantages of Type-C port on smartphones?

 Not many actually.
 Most USB Type-C ports on phones are still based on USB 2.0 (even on expensive high-end phones), and not USB 3.1.
-So, the data transfer and charging speeds are analogous to usual micro USB 2.0 based Type-A ports.
+So, the data transfer and charging speeds are analogous to usual micro USB 2.0 based regular Type-B ports.

 The Type-C port, however, entails the benefit of being reversible.
 It’s simply more convenient to plug-in as you don’t have to scramble to see which side goes up and which one goes down.
 Since you have to plug a chord in your phone on a regular basis, this does make a difference.

 The main advantages of USB Type-C port will start showing up when the ports are based on USB 3.1 (like on Pixel phones).
 Type-C is the only micro USB standard that’s compatible with USB 3.1, which should result in significantly improved data transfer and charging speeds.
 Type-C port can also be used to add two way charging to phones.